 He is a 2018 graduate of the Kentucky Chamber of Commerce’s ELEVATE Kentucky program, “The Best Class Ever.”
 He regularly volunteers with Catholic Charities in Covington in their Jail Ministry.
 He has previously served as a member of the Diocese of Covington’s Pro-Life Advisory Board (2014-2017), as President and Secretary of the school board for Covington Catholic High School (2011-2017), and as Secretary for the St. Agnes school board (2020-2022).
 He is an ADF-Allied attorney, and has received extensive training from the Alliance Defending Freedom in the areas of First Amendment religious liberty, marriage and the family, and bioethics.

 Lee earned his undergraduate degree from the University of Kentucky in 2007 and his juris doctorate from the Notre Dame Law School in 2010, which uniquely positions him as a member of two of the most passionate fan bases in all of college athletics.
-His personal interests include philosophy, brewing his own beer, whitetail deer hunting, UK basketball, Notre Dame football, and the NFL.
+His personal interests include theology/apologetics, whitetail deer hunting, UK basketball, Notre Dame football, and the NFL, particularly the Cincinnati Bengals.
 His fascination with all things NFL led him to create HailMaryFootball.com several years ago, a site dedicated to fantasy football research and analysis.
 He remains the site’s editor-in-chief and primary content creator.